reselbob/innosoft/wisesayings/README.md

 ## To build and run within an existing Kubernetes cluster

+(Katacoda users go to `https://katacoda.com/courses/kubernetes/kubectl-run-containers`)

 Within the directory `manifests`, execute the following commmands:

 `kubectl apply -f deployment.yaml`

 `kubectl apply -f service.yaml`

-In a separate terminal, invoke the cluster proxy
+In a separate terminal, if you are **not** using `minikube`, invoke the cluster proxy

 `kubectl proxy`